agraef/midizap/README.md

 CP[16][8] C0{0,1:8,5:3,3}
 ~~~

-With this rule, the buttons are now in the first *column* of the grid (first value on `C0`, second value on `G#0`, etc.).
+Even though the extra step size appears on the left-hand side of a mod translation, it is applied to all messages on the *right-hand side*, scaling *up* the offsets of all output messages by the same factor.
+Thus, in the example above, the buttons are now in the first *column* of the grid (first value on `C0`, second value on `G#0`, etc.).
 Instead of a single step size, it's also possible to specify a list of discrete offset values, so that you can achieve any regular or irregular output pattern that you want.
 E.g., the following rule places every other meter value in the second row:

 ~~~
 CP[16]{0,9,2,11,4,13,6,15} C0{0,1:8,5:3,3}